 4. Syndicated mortgage investments

 A syndicated mortgage is where two or more individuals invest into a single mortgage against real property.
 Some syndicated mortgage investments are used to fund large scale real estate development projects.
-FSCO considers these investments to be higher risk and has warned consumers to be wary of advertisements promoting high returns or “fully secured” investments.
-Read FSCO’s advisory notice before investing in a syndicated mortgage.
+Before investing in a syndicated mortgage, read FSCO’s previous advisory notice warning consumers to be wary of advertisements promoting high returns or “fully secured” investments.

 - No guaranteed high return –Although some companies or individuals offering syndicated mortgage investments may say they offer ‘guaranteed’ high returns, it is actually against the law to do so.
 In general, the higher the rate of return, the higher the risk of the investment.